python/cpython/Doc/library/importlib.rst

    .. attribute:: has_location

-   The boolean indicating whether or not the module's ``origin`` attribute refers to a locatable resource.
+   The Boolean indicating whether or not the module's ``origin`` attribute refers to a locatable module.
    It is ``True`` for packages run from the file system, imported modules and modules run from the module namespace and ``False`` for imported namespace packages, imported built-in modules and imported frozen modules.